Ramonawestphal/Network_Resilience/README_RESEARCH.md

 - `n_failed_at_start`
 - `pr_post_cascade`

 In the current environment implementation, `env.reset()` does not expose a first observation after an executed cascade wave.
-To keep the analysis read-only with respect to `src/`, these two fields are derived from a one-wave cascade preview built from a cloned reset state.
+To keep the analysis read-only with respect to `src/`, these two fields are derived from a full-settlement cascade preview built from a cloned reset state.

 That means:

 - the main regime map is valid for the implemented analysis pipeline
-- these two diagnostics should be read as preview-based severity measures, not as a directly emitted environment observation
+- these two diagnostics should be read as preview-based severity measures after full cascade settlement, not as a directly emitted environment observation

 ## Current Reading Of The Full Run